Blog

 Key Takeaways

 • HubSpot's total cost of ownership is not the subscription.
-Implementation, customization, integration, and ongoing admin costs typically add 2x to 3x the subscription in year one.
+Implementation, customization, integration, and ongoing admin typically add 2x to 3x the subscription cost in year one.

 • Per-seat pricing means your success costs you more.
 Every new hire who needs CRM access increases the monthly bill automatically.

-• The break-even calculation changes at 20 to 30 seats.
+• The break-even point shifts between 20 and 30 seats.
 For most mid-tier HubSpot plans, the five-year licensing cost crosses the build-and-maintain cost of a custom CRM in that range.

-• Feature tier lock-in is a secondary cost.
-Critical reporting and automation features often sit behind tier upgrades that weren't in the original budget.
+• Feature tier lock-in is a compounding cost.
+Critical reporting and automation features sit behind tier upgrades that were not in the original budget.

-• The right answer depends on your growth trajectory.
-A team that will stay small for the next five years should buy.
+• The right answer depends on growth trajectory.
+A team staying small for five years should buy.
 A team growing past 25 seats should run the numbers before renewing.

 AI App Development